Alex Simmons BA(Hons)

 My early years were spent at Treyarnon Bay in North Cornwall, UK.
 This exposure to the Atlantic coast coupled with a family interest in art (my grandfather John Simmons 1871-1943 was an accomplished painter) led to an inevitable fascination with drawing and painting.

-I studied Art and Art History at 'A' level and then went on to read Fine Art at The University of Reading, Berkshire 1992-1996.
+I studied Art and Art History at A level and then went on to read Fine Art at The University of Reading, Berkshire 1992-1996.

 At Reading I was exposed to every extreme of the contemporary art spectrum by tutors from all disciplines of Fine Art, notably Richard Wilson, Terry Pope, Bill Culbert, Anya Gallacio, Sam Taylor-Wood, Ceal Floyer, Stephen Buckley, Roger Cook and Peter Kalkhoff.
 Having arrived at Reading as a 'Painter' my creative practice developed to embrace all media with sculpture and installation quickly becoming equally rewarding ways to express my ideas.
 I became fascinated by the work of Donald Judd and David Mach among many, and a minimalist aesthetic gripped my work, tempered by my love of irony.
 For a period I split my studio time between making objects and painting imagined objects.